elvisbugs/arduinoDay/README.md

 The default login is "admin" and password "admin".

-Once you logged, you can create a data source with you influx database, so click in "Create a data source" and choose influxDB, you will be in a configuration page like this image:
+Once you logged in, you can create a data source with you influx database, so click in "Create a data source" and choose influxDB, you will be in a configuration page like this image:

 ![alt text](https://github.com/Angar0th/arduinoDay/blob/master/instructions%20to%20grafana/grafana_db_config.png)